 2 – A Recruitment Company (or Headhunter) has created the job ad for their customer (the company that is hiring)

-Personally, I have always had more positive feedback when working with recruiting companies.
-They all compete for the same vacancies, with the goal of “placing” you in a company to earn a commission.
-So I recommend apply for a job via a Headhunter.
+Recruitment companies all compete for the same vacancies, with the goal of “placing” you in a company to earn a commission.
 They usually negotiate a better salary and also value building a long-term relationship with you.

-To maximize feedback positive responses, I applied for dozens of job postings that were more or less in line with my profile.
-You lose track very quickly.
-So I created an excel spreadsheet with all job offers, links to ads, dates of my applications and reminder emails.
+To maximize feedback positive responses, we recommend you to apply for several job offers that are more or less in line with your profile.
+You can lose track very quickly.
+So create an excel spreadsheet with all job offers, links to ads, dates of your applications and reminder emails.

-I also spontaneously contacted people on LinkedIn whose profiles interested me.
-This allowed me to ask people directly for advice or learn about the company.
-It was even so helpful that I found my third job this way.
-With determination and a little luck, you should never give up!
+You can also spontaneously contact people on LinkedIn whose profiles interested you.
+This will allow you to ask people directly for advice or learn about the company.

-The interviews were quickly initiated.
-They often took place first at the recruitment agency and then directly at the companies.
+If you resume is selected, interviews will be quickly initiated.
+They will take place first at the recruitment agency and then directly at the companies.